strickinato/plotstar/README.md

 2. Multi-color should be multiple SVGs on export, so it's easy to do multi color / multipen
 3. Draggable corners and edges... standard

+# Other UI Ideas
+  - Being able to drag / move the second loop object and it will extrapolate that to all of them
+  - Color Spectrum to make it easier to tell how far in the looping you are
+  - Hotkeys (and a panel showing all of your source items / which is highlighted)
+  - Total plot size